-1 Ultimate configuration based on Mitigation Measure MM TR-16 from project EIR
+2 Ultimate configuration based on Mitigation Measure MM TR-16 from project EIR

-2 Included to indicate anticipated infrastructure development timeline.
+3 Included to indicate anticipated infrastructure development timeline.

-Table 15: Transit Phasing Route Frequency (Minutes) Major Phase/Sub-Phase Approximate Ye Hunters Point Shipyard Hunters Point Express (HPX) 20 10 6 1 / HP-01 2 / HP-04 3 / HP-06 2021 2 2025 2026 23 Monterey (Temporary) 1 20 1 / HP-01 2021 24 Divisadero 1 15 10 2 / HP-04 3 / HP-06 2025 2026 44 O'Shaughnessy 10 7.5 6.5 1 / HP-02 2 / HP-03 3 / HP-06 2022 2025 2026 48 Quintara 15 10 1 / HP-01 2 / HP-03 2021 2025 Candlestick Point 2 Candlestick Point Express (CPX) 15 10 1 / CP-03 1 / CP-02 2021 2022 Extension of 29-Sunset 10 5 1 / CP-03 1 / CP-02 2021 2025 Privately-Funded Complimentary Shuttle 1 7.5 1 / CP-02 2022 Routes Serving Both Sites Extension of 28R / BRT 3 8 5 2 / HP-04 3 / CP-07 2025 2028 Increase serve on T-Third Light Rail 4 6 5 No Change - Not triggered by project development Other Improvements Hunters Point Transit Center 3 / HP-05 2030 BRT Stops 2 / HP-04 2025 Connections to SamTrans 2 / HP-04 2025 Palou Avenue Transit Preferential Street 3 / HP-05 6 20266 Harney /Geneva BRT / Transit Preferential Street 5 Unknown - Currently Under Study Bayshore Transit Center Unknown - Currently Under Study Oakdale Caltrain Station Improvements Unknown - Currently Under Study
+Table 15: Transit Phasing 7 Route Frequency (Minutes) Major Phase/Sub-Phase Approximate Year Hunters Point Shipyard Hunters Point Express (HPX) 20 10 6 1 / HP-01 2 / HP-04 3 / HP-06 2034 2037 2037 23 Monterey (Temporary) 1 20 1 / HP-01 2034 24 Divisadero 1 15 10 2 / HP-04 3 / HP-06 2037 2037 44 O'Shaughnessy 10 7.5 6.5 1 / HP-02 2 / HP-03 3 / HP-06 2033 2035 2037 48 Quintara 15 10 1 / HP-01 2 / HP-03 2034 2035 Candlestick Point 2 10 Candlestick Point Express (CPX) 15 10 1 / CP-03 1 / CP-02 2024 2025 (Non-Residential) Extension of 29 Sunset 10 5 Routes Serving Both Sites ~ O Extension of 28R / BRT ^{2, 3} of 28R / BRT ^{2, 3} 2028 2037 Increase serve on T-Third Light Rail 4 Increase serve on T-Third Light Rail 4 O No Change - Not triggered by project development Other Improvements 0, 0/ Hunters Point Transit Center 3 / HP-05 2037 BRT Stops 5 2 / HP-04 2037 Connections to SamTrans 2 / HP-04 2037 Palou Avenue Transit Preferential Street 3 / HP-05 6 2037 6 Harney /Geneva BRT / Transit Preferential S Street 5 Unknown - Currently Under Study Bayshore Transit Center Unknown - Currently Under Study Oakdale Caltrain Station Improvements Unknown - Curre ently Under Study

-- The 23 Monterey service may extend into HPS until SFMTA's fleet is modified to eliminate the need for OCS wires extended into the HPS site, at which point the 24 Divisadero would be extended and the 23 Monterey would return to its original (existing) routing. - 2 The Transit Operating Plan includes a complimentary publicly accessible shuttle that is privately-funded, which will provide service between the project site and the Balboa BART station, replicating service that will ultimately be offered by the 28R/BRT route. - 3 Until construction of the Geneva Avenue extension, the BRT service may operate independently from the 28R 19th Avenue/ Geneva Avenue limited between the Hunters Point Transit Center and the Bayshore Caltrain Station via Alana Way and Beatty Avenue. - 4 Increased capacity on the T-Third shown here is accommodated within the overall implementation of the Central Subway service capacity and frequency enhancements and is not triggered by project development.
+- 1 The 23 Monterey service may extend into HPS until SFMTA's fleet is modified to eliminate the need for OCS wires extended into the HPS site, at which point the 24 Divisadero would be extended and the 23 Monterey would return to its original (existing) routing. - 2 Until construction of the Geneva Avenue extension, the BRT service may operate independently from the 28R - 19th Avenue/Geneva Avenue limited between the Hunters Point Transit Center and the Bayshore Caltrain Station via Alana Way and Beatty Avenue. - 3 The 2BR/BRT is triggered with CP-07; however, due to the delay in construction at HP, the BRT is only expected to serve CP.
+The BRT route would not extend into HP until HP-04, approximately 2037.
+Additionally, the construction of the Yosemite Slough Bridge would not be triggered until the BRT extends from CP to HP (HP-04). - 4 Increased capacity on the T-Third shown here is accommodated within the overall implementation of the Central Subway service capacity and frequency enhancements and is not triggered by project development.
 Extension to the Bayshore Caltrain station is also proposed as part of the overall Bi-County study.
-In Phase 3, service will likely be provided by two-car trains. - 5 Improvement currently under study phasing shown is anticipated but subject to change. - 6 Palou Avenue improvements will be triggered by sub-phase HP-05 or based on transit phasing to coincide with improved service frequencies
+In Phase 3, service will likely be provided by two-car trains. - 5 Improvement currently under study - phasing shown is anticipated but subject to change. - 6 Palou Avenue improvements will be triggered by sub-phase HP-05 or based on transit phasing to coincide with improved service frequencies - 7 Based on discussions with SFMTA, the agency will provide transit service commensurate with customer demand as phases of development are built out and passenger destinations are better known.
+Given the substantial delay in the Hunters failure of other developments along the Geneva-Harney corridor to move forward, demand for BRT service will likely be substantially lower phases of the Candlestick Point development are built out.
+Changes to BRT and other transit serving the to meet customer demand during that time.
+Mitigation measure TR-17 provides the SFMTA with address changes in the operating environment and service demands" methodology and public input.